potiuk/airflow/BREEZE.rst

   ####################################################################################################

-  Detailed usage for command: prepare-provider-readme
+  Detailed usage for command: prepare-provider-documentation

-  breeze prepare-provider-readme [FLAGS] [YYYY.MM.DD] [PACKAGE_ID ...]
+  breeze prepare-provider-documentation [FLAGS] [YYYY.MM.DD] [PACKAGE_ID ...]

-        Prepares README.md files for backport packages.
-You can provide (after --) optional version in the form of YYYY.MM.DD, optionally followed by the list of packages to generate readme for.
+        Prepares documentation files for provider packages.

+        The command is optionally followed by the list of packages to generate readme for.
         If the first parameter is not formatted as a date, then today is regenerated.
         If no packages are specified, readme for all packages are generated.
         If no date is specified, current date + 3 days is used (allowing for PMC votes to pass).

+        You can also specify --backport flag to prepare backport providers documentation and in this case you can also optionally specify CALVER version as first parameter.

         Examples:

+        'breeze prepare-provider-documentation' or
-        'breeze prepare-provider-readme' or
+        'breeze prepare-provider-documentation --version-suffix-for-pypi rc1' or
-        'breeze prepare-provider-readme 2020.05.10' or
+        'breeze prepare-provider-documentation --backports 2020.05.10' or
-        'breeze prepare-provider-readme 2020.05.10 https google amazon'
+        'breeze prepare-provider-documentation --backports 2020.05.10 https google amazon'

         General form:

-        'breeze prepare-provider-readme YYYY.MM.DD <PACKAGE_ID> ...'
+        'breeze prepare-provider-documentation YYYY.MM.DD <PACKAGE_ID> ...'

         * YYYY.MM.DD - is the CALVER version of the package to prepare.
 Note that this date cannot be earlier than the already released version (the script will fail if it